 Buy if: You’re after a solid performance and a sprinkling of carbon fibre.

-Veloce is Campagnolo’s entry-level groupset and it’s the only 10-speed option on the roster.
+Veloce was Campagnolo’s entry-level groupset and it’s the only 10-speed option on the roster.
 There’s no carbon-fibre on show here, virtually everything is aluminium.
-Most items are a little heavier than their Athena counterparts, as you’d expect.
+Most items are a little heavier than their counterparts from the long-vanished Athena groupset that used to sit above Veloce in the range.
 The lightest Veloce chainset, for example, is 753g while the lightest aluminium Athena option is 736g, so we’re not talking about massive margins.